andrewtavis/poli-sci-kit/README.md

 vote_counts = [2700, 900, 3300, 1300, 2150, 500]
 seats_to_allocate = 50

-# Huntington-Hill is the method used to allocate House of Represenatives seats to US states
+# Huntington-Hill is the method used to allocate House of Representatives seats to US states
 ha_allocations = appointment.methods.highest_average(averaging_style='Huntington-Hill',
                                                      shares=vote_counts,
                                                      total_alloc=seats_to_allocate,